 In total, the descent took about an hour and a half.
 We reached the taxi, had a few snacks, and made a quick pit stop at the nearby turquoise glacial lake to take a few pictures, then we were on our way home.
 We finished the two-hour drive and were in our apartment in Huaraz again by 1 pm.
 It was a short but amazing and exhausting day!

 Climbing Nevado Mateo is honestly one of the most fun and most beautiful things I’ve done in our four months in Peru.
 If you’re in Huaraz, definitely don’t miss it.
-Nevado Mateo is safe and a perfect first ice climb for beginners.
+Nevado Mateo is a perfect first ice climb for beginners.
 Do your research to find a good agency, and I promise you’ll have an absolute blast!

 PS Looking for more adventures in Huaraz?
 Learn how to hike the 4-day Santa Cruz Trek without a guide, see the stunning landscapes of Laguna 69, or take a simple day trip to Wilcacoha lake that will only set you back one dollar!